 WILDFLOWERS OF WESTERN AUSTRALIA

-The wildflower bloom in Western Australia is a majestic sight with a complimenting fragrance that needs to be experienced to be believed.
+The wildflower bloom in Western Australia is a majestic sight - with a wonderful fragrance.
 The colourful fields showcase thousands of wildflowers native to the region - including a large number of endangered and rare species that are not found anywhere else in the world.

 There are a number of wildflower trails across the state and we list a few below:

 Pilbara Trail: Karijini National Park, Millstream-Chichester National Park, Cossack

 Karijini National Park is home to some of the oldest rocks on the planet - its landscape reveals four billion years of the Earth's history.

 Millstream-Chichester National Park is rich in native flora - you can explore the River Red Gums, Coolabahs, and Candlestick Cassia.